vexchange/docs/src/pages/docs/v2/01-protocol-overview/04-glossary.md

 ### Liquidity provider / LP

-A liquidity provider is someone who deposits an equivalent value of two ERC20 tokens into the liquidity pool within a pair.
+A liquidity provider is someone who deposits an equivalent value of two VIP180 tokens into the liquidity pool within a pair.
 Liquidity providers take on price risk and are compensated with fees.

 ### Mid price

 The price between what users can buy and sell tokens at a given moment.
-In Uniswap this is the ratio of the two ERC20 token reserves.
+In Vexchange this is the ratio of the two VIP180 token reserves.

 ### Price impact